Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: CLOPA: LOPA with Security Failures

 Equation (\ref{eq:Expected-Hazards}) is the underlying mathematical concept behind LOPA analysis.
 Essentially, for each initiating event, the likelihood $\lambda$ is estimated from field data, and the probability of simultaneous failure of all protection layers is specified.
 Finally, the expected number of hazards per unit time, $E[H]$, considering all initiating events, is estimated and compared to the pre-specified TMEL.
 If $E[H] > $ TMEL, then a safety instrumented system is required with a probability of failure on demand $P[S_p]$ (or equivalently a Risk Reduction Factor RRF $=1/P[S_p]$) that achieves $E[H] \leq $ TMEL.

 In order to express the LOPA formula in (\ref{eq:Expected-Hazards}) in terms of all protection layers, including the BPCS and SIS, we introduce some mathematical notation.
-We designate the set of initiating events for a given hazardous scenario by $\mathcal{I}=\{I_1, I_2, \ldots, I_n,B_p,B_c \}$, where $n$ is the number of possible initiating events excluding BPCS failures, $B_p$ denotes BPCS physical fault failure event, and $B_c$ denotes BPCS security failure event.
+We designate the set of initiating events for a given hazardous scenario by $\mathcal{I}=\{I_1, I_2, \ldots, I_n,B_p,\mathcal{A}_r \}$, where $n$ is the number of possible initiating events excluding BPCS failures, $B_p$ denotes BPCS physical failure event, and $\mathcal{A}_r$ denotes the set of attacks relevant to the hazard under study.
 We express the associated set of event likelihoods by $\Lambda = \{ \lambda_1, \lambda_2,\ldots,\lambda_n, \lambda_p, \lambda_c \}$.
-Further, we denote the set of all possible protection layers by $\mathcal{L}=\{ L_1, L_2, \ldots, L_m \}$, where $m$ is the number of existing protection layers, excluding the BPCS, denoted by $B$, and the SIS, denoted by $S$.
-For each initiating event $I_i \in \mathcal{I}$, $i=1,2,\ldots,n$, there is a subset of protection layers $\mathcal{L}_i \subseteq \mathcal{L}$ that could stop the propagation of a hazard from causing its consequences, in addition to the protection layers $B$ and $S$, i.e., the set of the protection layers for the initiating cause $I_i$ is $\mathcal{L}_i \cup \{B,S\}$.
+Further, we denote the set of all possible protection layers by $\mathcal{L}=\{ L_1, L_2, \ldots, L_m \}$, where $m$ is the number of existing protection layers, excluding the BPCS and SIS.
+BPCS protection is denoted by $B$, and SIS protection is denoted by $S$.
+For each initiating event $i$, there is a subset of protection layers $\mathcal{L}_i \subseteq \mathcal{L} \cup \{B,S\}$ that could stop the propagation of a hazard from causing its consequences.
 Table \ref{tab:LOPA-TABLE-SAMPLE} shows a sample LOPA table using the introduced terminology.